tdiprima/GrokLab-AI/README.md

 # GrokLab-AI

-## Overview
-There's all kinds of ways of doing this. *All kinndddzzz...*
+There's all kinds of ways of doing this.

 ## Setup Instructions